Materials-Consortia/OPTIMADE/optimade.rst

     [[11, 110], ["PARTIAL-DATA-REF", ["https://example.db.org/value3"]], [550, 333]]
     ["PARTIAL-DATA-NEXT", ["https://example.db.org/value4"]]

-Below follows an example of the sparse layout for multi-dimensional lists with three aggregated dimensions.
+Below follows an example of the sparse layout for multidimensional lists with three aggregated dimensions.
 The underlying property value can be taken to be sparse data in lists in four dimensions of 10000 x 10000 x 10000 x N, where the innermost list is a non-sparse list of arbitrary length of numbers.
 The only non-null items in the outer three dimensions are, say, [3,5,19], [30,15,9], and [42,54,17].
 The response below communicates the first item explicitly; the second one by deferring the innermost list using a reference-marker; and the third item is not included in this response, but deferred to another page via a next-marker.